sigasi/sigasi_insights/content/tech/preview.md

 * Xtext and EMF were updated to 2.24
 * Eclipse was updated to 2020-12
 * Orbit was updated to 2020-12
-* Updated Chromium to 76.0.9
+* Chromium was Updated to 76.0.9

 ## Improvements

 * The *Report Encrypted Regions* validation no longer shows squiggly lines
 * Improved error reporting for documentation export.
 Especially when exported resources already exist and can't be overwritten
-* Ensured consistent punctiation in our messages
+* Ensured consistent punctuation in our messages
 * Split of simulation arguments to a separate field in the toolchain preferences for GHDL

 {{< figure src="/img/releasenotes/preview/GhdlSplitArguments.png" title="Ghdl split simulation arguments" width="500">}}